FaroukDaboussi0/AIDataAugment/README.md

 ### Why Choose TextAugmentor?

-In the world of NLP, the golden rule is "more data is better".
-But let's be real - acquiring and labeling additional data can be a costly and time-consuming endeavor.
+In the world of NLP, the golden rule is "more data is better."
+But acquiring and labeling additional data can be costly and time-consuming.

 **Enter data augmentation!** TextAugmentor empowers you to generate synthetic text data from your existing dataset, enhancing its richness and diversity.

 **Here's how TextAugmentor elevates your NLP game:**

 * **Effortless Augmentation:** Augment individual texts or entire datasets with ease.
-* **Bulk Data Handling:** Process large datasets without breaking a sweat.
+* **Bulk Data Handling:** Process large datasets efficiently, optimized through prompt handling and resume functionality.
-* **Customizable Language & Style:** Tailor augmentation to your specific needs - choose the language and style that best suits your project.
+* **Customizable Language & Style:** Tailor augmentation to your specific needs—choose the language and style that best suits your project.
 * **Flexible File Formats:** Import and export data in CSV, TSV, XLS, XLSX, JSON, and DataFrame formats for seamless integration.
 * **Thread-Safe Operations:** Process data safely and efficiently in a multi-threaded environment.
 * **Precise Control:** Specify the number of augmentations (recommended range: 2 to 100) to fine-tune your dataset expansion.